 David Smith: The White Sculptures is made possible by generous lead support from the Hazen Polsky Foundation and the Ohnell Charitable Lead Trust.
 Support is also provided by the Bafflin Foundation, Roberta and Steven Denning, Agnes Gund, Hauser & Wirth, the Helen Frankenthaler Foundation, the National Endowment for the Arts, Donna and Marvin Schwartz, and Waqas Wajahat.
 Additional support is provided by Irma and Norman Braman, The Helis Foundation, The Henry Moore Foundation, The Lipman Family Foundation, Candida Smith and Carroll Cavanagh, and Rebecca Smith and Michael Coffey.
 Special thanks to The Cowles Charitable Trust, Belle K. Ribicoff, the Robert Lehman Foundation, Inc., and the Terra Foundation for American Art.
 This program is funded, in part, by the County of Orange and Orange County Tourism.
 Support for the exhibition catalogue is provided by Furthermore: a program of the J.M.
 Kaplan Fund.

 Support for exhibition-related programming is provided by Agnes Gund and the Sidney E. Frank Foundation.
+Special thanks to the Goldie Anna Charitable Trust.
 Artist talks are made possible by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.